GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 * [HRIS-Update-TimeOff flow](#hris-update-timeoff-flow "Goes to the HRIS-Update-TimeOff flow section")

 :::primary
-**Note** You can update these flows as needed for your specific business purposes.
+**Note** These flows can be updated as needed for your specific business purposes.
 :::

 ### HRIS-Get-Agents flow

-This flow gets a list of all agent records, including their corresponding IDs/keys and email addresses from the HRIS.
-Genesys Cloud workforce management requires this data in order to retrieve time-off balances and insert time-off requests for an agent into the HRIS.
+This HRIS provides a list of all agent records, including their corresponding IDs/keys and email addresses.
+This data is required by Genesys Cloud workforce management to retrieve time-off balances and to insert time-off requests for an agent.

 This flow is optional.
-Alternatively, you could manually enter an agent's ID and email address into Genesys Cloud workforce management.
+As an alternative, you can manually enter an agent's ID and email address in Genesys Cloud workforce management.

 ### HRIS-Get-Timeoff-Types flow

-This flow gets a list of all time-off types from the HRIS.
-Time-off type information consists of its ID/key, name, and an optional secondary ID.
-Genesys Cloud workforce management passes this info back to the HRIS when it checks an agent's time-off balance or when it inserts or modifies a time-off request.
+This flow receives a list of all time-off types from the HRIS.
+The time-off type consists of an ID/key, name, and an optional secondary ID.
+Genesys Cloud workforce management sends this info back to the HRIS when it checks an agent's time-off balance or inserts or modifies time-off requests.

-You can use the optional secondary ID when a single ID does not sufficiently identify a time-off type and its accrual rule in the HRIS.
-The optional secondary ID can also store any additional information about the time-off type.
+You can use the optional secondary ID if a single ID does not sufficiently identify a time-off type and its accrual rule in the HRIS.
+There's also an optional secondary ID that stores additional  time-off type information.

-If secondary id is returned, Genesys Cloud workforce management also passes it back to the HRIS when it checks an agent's time-off balance or when it inserts or modifies a time-off request.
+When Genesys Cloud workforce management checks an agent's time-off balance or inserts or modifies a time-off request, it passes the secondary ID back to the HRIS.

 ### HRIS-Get-Balance flow